Angela, can I see Rome in two days?

 This is one of Rome’s most famous and beautiful piazzas.
 The first thing you will notice is that it’s not round but stretched oval-shaped.
 Piazza Navona, in fact, was built on top of the Domitian Stadium.
 This is an ancient Roman stadium the emperor Domitian wanted to devote to Greek games and you can visit the archaeological ruins from the entrance on Via di Tor Sanguigna.

 Piazza Navona is famous for its gorgeous fountains, especially the Four Rivers Fountain in the center, one of the masterpieces by Gian Lorenzo Bernini in Rome.
-On the northern edge, don’t forget to snap a picture of the Fountain of Neptune, while on the southern end is the beautiful Fontana del Moro (Fountain of the Moor).

 Another sight not to miss in Piazza Navona is the gorgeous Baroque church of Sant’Agnese in Agone, the work of the great 17th-century Italian architect Francesco Borromini.